 Loaded with some unique features and experiences, these carriers in collaboration with different themes and brands create an unusual experience onboard, thereby curating an entirely novel concept.
 Given the hype around these fictional characters and successful franchises, its going to be rather interesting to witness the boom of these carriers in a newly founded market.
 With the increasing demand in offbeat travel expeditions and adventures, theme-inspired travel is undoubtedly a concept to look out for.
 Interestingly so, these themes have also found their way on the airline’s website.
 Personally, I think the entire concept is rather interesting and a refreshing change to the otherwise monotonous trend.
 More so, the fares on these carriers are reasonably priced, and given how everyone appreciates a cheap flight, the idea is well received.

 Considering Star Wars formed an integral part of almost everyone’s childhood, it’s only fair that Japan’s All Nippon Airlines collaborated with the successful franchise.
-2015 saw a couple of aircrafts being heavily branded with Star Wars paraphernalia.
-In addition to the Star Wars logo on the planes’ exteriors, the seats as well as the food and cutlery sported the signature Star Wars colour combination of yellow and blue.
+2015 saw a couple of aircraft being heavily branded with Star Wars paraphernalia.
+In addition to the Star Wars logo on the planes’ exteriors, the seats, as well as the food and cutlery, sported the signature Star Wars color combination of yellow and blue.
 The concept got even more attention when the Star Wars cast flew to London on the aircraft.

 In yet another exciting collaboration, American Airlines teamed up with Disneyland for a fleet of Disneyland inspired carriers.
 One of the carriers, a Boeing 737-800 is named “Adventure of Disneyland Resort” and took a 34-member crew 29 days to paint the plane.
 Four Make-A-Wish children from Washington and Alaska, and their families, we’re on the inaugural flight and spent a few days at the Disneyland Resort.